-Lisa Delpy Neirotti has been a professor of sport, event, and tourism management at the George Washington University for twenty-five years.
-In this time Dr. Delpy Neirotti has established a strong academic program at both the undergraduate and graduate level and serves as the Director of Sport Management and the Director of the Master's of Tourism Administration program.
-Dr. Neirotti also helped develop the Sport Philanthropy Certificate that serves to increase the efficiency and effectiveness of non-profit organizations using sport for social good and directs the GW Green Sports Scorecard to help increase the sustainability of sport facilities, organizations, and events.
-In addition, she serves on the faculty of the International Olympic Committee’s Executive Master's In Management of Sports Organizations (MEMOS).
+Lisa Delpy Neirotti is the director of the MS in Sport Management Program and an associate professor of Sport Management at the George Washington University School of Business (GWSB).
+She has been a professor of sport, event, and tourism management at the George Washington University for twenty-five years.
+Dr. Delpy Neirotti has established a strong academic program at both the undergraduate and graduate level and has also helped develop the Sport Philanthropy Certificate, which serves to increase the efficiency and effectiveness of non-profit organizations using sport for social good.
+She also directs the GW Green Sports Scorecard to help increase the sustainability of sport facilities, organizations and events, and serves on the faculty of the International Olympic Committee’s Executive Master's In Management of Sports Organizations (MEMOS).

 As a pioneer in the field of sports tourism, Dr. Delpy Neirotti founded the annual TEAMS: Travel, Events, and Management in Sports conference.
 Since 1997, TEAMS serves to define, develop and expand the fast growing field of Sports Tourism.
 Numerous organizations including USAID have commissioned her to look at sport tourism as an economic development tool.

 Dr. Delpy Neirotti co-authored The Ultimate Guide to Sport Event Management and Marketing and serves on the editorial board of SportsTravel magazine.
 She also is a member of the Women’s Sport Foundation (WSF), Up2Us, and Council for Responsible Sports advisory boards as well as Vice-President of the DC Chapter of Women In Sports and Events (WISE).